-For the next three year period, commencing 1st April 2020, it has been agreed that the Council will take advantage of a discount offered for early payment of both the three year deficit amount and the (monthly) employer contributions in relation to current staff who are members of the LGPS.
-A payment of just over £38 million was made in April 2020, which will result in a net saving, after accounting for interest on borrowing, of approximately £1.5 million across the 3 year period.
+For the three year period, commencing 1st April 2020, the Council has taken advantage of a discount offered for early payment of both the three year deficit amount and the (monthly) employer contributions in relation to current staff who are members of the LGPS.
+A payment of £38.3 million was made in April 2020, which will result in a net saving, after accounting for interest on borrowing, of approximately £1.5 million across the 3 year period.